Join me on a 5-day photography workshop on the beautiful and picturesque Isle of Skye where world class landscape locations await us.

 I run relaxed workshops that require flexibility.
 With the Scottish weather, plans can often change and I will advise on a day-by-day basis what we are to do.
 I aim to take you out and show you how I would work as if I was there on my own.
 However, I always keep personal photos to a minimum, only setting up to demonstrate my workflow once everyone is happy or if the conditions are unique.

-Throughout the week we will look at basic techniques such as focusing, use of filters vs exposure blending, composition, working with the light and much more.
+Throughout the week we will look at basic techniques such as focusing, using a tripod, use of filters vs exposure blending, composition, working with the light and much more.
 We will also look at more advanced techniques as the week progresses and there will be plenty of processing sessions where we can showcase our images (if you’re comfortable) to each other.

 This course has been listed as easy/medium difficulty but please read the itinerary closely below.
 Most locations are less than 15 minutes from the car except the Old Man of Storr and the Fairy Pools.
 If you have any health concerns, please contact me for advice prior to booking.
 Please also check out the photo gallery and video below so you can see some of the locations we will be visiting and what to expect from your experience.